Community Small Grants and Education Scholarships

-Hunter Local Land Services, through funding from the Catchment Action NSW program, will be delivering a three year program for community groups, networks or associations and individuals in building knowledge, skills and participation in land management practices.
-We encourage landcare groups, schools, industry associations or farmer networks, pest animal networks, aboriginal organisations or other NRM or agricultural community organisations to apply.
+Hunter Local Land Services will be delivering a program for community groups, networks or associations and individuals in building knowledge, skills and participation in land management practices.
+We encourage landcare groups, schools, industry associations, farmer networks, pest animal networks, aboriginal organisations or other Natural Resource Management or agricultural community organisations to apply.

 The Community Small Grants program aims to achieve: